When you are booking your Cambodian holiday, it is worth knowing what the important festivals and events throughout the year are.

 Indian Cinema Festival

-This event is organized by the Indian embassy and supported by Bophana Audiovisual Resource Center, the Cambodia Film Commission and the Ministry of Culture and Fine Arts of Cambodia.
-The festival lasts one week and presents Indian films including classics, blockbusters and awarded winning films, screened in the prestigious Chaktomuk Theater.
-The overall selection is very audience friendly with some-family oriented films as well as typical and non-typical Bollywood comedy actions, musical and drama.
+This event is organized by the Indian Embassy, and supported by Bophana Audiovisual Resource Center, the Cambodia Film Commission and the Ministry of Culture and Fine Arts of Cambodia.
+The festival lasts one week, and presents Indian films including classics, blockbusters and awarded winning films, screened in the prestigious Chaktomuk Theater.
+The overall selection is very audience-friendly with some-family oriented films as well as typical and non-typical Bollywood comedy actions, musicals and dramas.
 The entrance is free for everyone.
-You can check the dates on the Indian Embassy Website’s.
+You can check the dates on the Indian Embassy Website.

-During this celebration, called “Phchoum Ben”, Cambodian people pay tribute to the spirit of their ancestors who have passed on.
-They make offerings in the temples (flowers, money, altar candle and incense) but also drinks and food are given to the monks.
+During this celebration, called “Phchoum Ben”, Cambodian people pay tribute to the spirits of their ancestors who have passed on.
+They make offerings in the temples (flowers, money, altar candles and incense) and also drinks and food are given to the monks.
 The celebration lasts numerous days, during which the Buddhist believers have to visit seven temples.
 The belief says that if the spirits don’t see their family make offerings in a temple, the spirit will come to bother the family during the year.

 Date: from September 19 to 21

 The Water Festival (Bom Om Tuk)